apps-for-linux/apps-for-linux.github.io/src/content/blog/wire.md

 ---
 title: "Wire"
+description: |
-summary: "Wire is the most secure platform for messaging, audio, and video calls, based on edge computing and zero knowledge architecture."
+ "Wire is the most secure platform for messaging, audio, and video calls, based on edge computing and zero knowledge architecture."
 date: 2025-04-14T14:11:00Z
 categories: ["Network"]
 authors: